enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 ## 4. Download Enclave from the Docker Registry

-Using the Docker search box on the `Registry` tab of the Docker package, search for `enclave` and download the `enclavenetworks/enclave` image from the container registry.
-Our docker image is also available directly on [Docker hub](https://hub.docker.com/r/enclavenetworks/enclave) .
+Using the search box on the `Registry` tab of the Docker package, search for `enclave` and download the `enclavenetworks/enclave` image from the container registry.
+The Enclave Docker image hosted on [Docker hub](https://hub.docker.com/r/enclavenetworks/enclave).

 ![Download Enclave from the Docker Registry](/img/guides/synology-docker-registry.png)